Multi-tenant design and reflections on Ameba Platform

 Istio Authorization Policy

-- The challenge of integrating authentication and authorization systems The ideal design would have been to use our in-house authentication and authorization infrastructure to fully integrate Kubernetes RBAC, AWS IAM, and all developer tools and monitoring and operations tools, but we did not have the leeway to do so in 2020-2021, when we were in the early stages of platform development.
+- The challenge of integrating authentication and authorization systems The ideal design would have been to use our in-house authentication and authorization infrastructure to fully integrate Kubernetes RBAC, AWS IAM, and all developer tools and monitoring and operations tools, but we did not have the luxury of doing so in 2020-2021, when we were in the early stages of platform development.

 Security Groups for Pods(SGP)